 3. How many kids are you comfortable watching?
 One kid is much easier than four.
 This is an important question to ask if you have multiple children.

 4. What is your availability?
 You want to make sure your schedules mesh.
 If you need someone to come over while you run errands or work, you want to make sure they are available during the day.
 Or, if you are taking night classes you want to make sure the babysitter isn’t taking night classes too.

 5. What does your spouse do?
 I try and hire a fellow military spouse if at all possible.
 I like supporting my community and this is a tiny way to do that.
-While this question doesn’t give you insight to their qualifications, it can tell you if you have any mutual friends or acquaintances that would serve as a reference.
+While this question doesn’t give you an insight into their qualifications, it can tell you if you have any mutual friends or acquaintances that would serve as a reference.

 6. Are you comfortable with a background check?
-Even if you don’t do the background check, if they say no that’s not someone you want to hire.
+Even if you don’t do the background check if they say no that’s not someone you want to hire.